 Understanding The Problem

-The real problem isn’t that you met a scumbag who looked like Prince Charming.
+The real problem isn’t that you met a scumbag dressed as Prince Charming.

 The real problem isn’t even that you were played by the scumbag.